 We depend on, and anticipate we will continue to depend on, various third-party relationships to sustain and grow our business.
 For example, we currently partner with a variety of third-parties to provide website development, credit card and banking services, productivity tools and business insurance, among others.
 Our sales and our customers' user experience depend on our ability to connect and integrate easily to such third party solutions.
-We have in the past and may in the future determine to exit certain partnership relationships, and we may also fail to retain and expand partnership relationships for many reasons, including third parties' failure to maintain, support, or secure their technology platforms in general, restrictions imposed by regulatory compliance, and our integrations in particular.
+We have in the past and may in the future determine to exit certain partnership relationships.
+We may also fail to retain and expand partnership relationships for many reasons, including third parties' failure to maintain, support, or secure their technology platforms in general, restrictions imposed by regulatory compliance, and our integrations in particular.
 Terminations of partnership relationships, whether voluntary or involuntary, have in the past and could again in the future harm our relationship with our customers, our reputation and brand, our business and results of operations, and our future prospects.

 As we seek to add different types of partners to our partner ecosystem, it is uncertain whether these third parties will be successful in building integrations, co-marketing our solutions to provide a significant volume and quality of lead referrals and orders, or continuing to work with us as their own products evolve.
-Identifying and negotiating new and expanded partner relationships requires significant resources and we cannot guarantee that the parties with which we have relationships can and will continue to devote the resources necessary to operate and expand our platform.
+Identifying and negotiating new and expanded partner relationships requires significant resources and we cannot guarantee that the parties with which we have relationships can or will continue to devote the resources necessary to operate and expand our platform.
 In addition, integrating third party technology can be complex, costly and time-consuming.
 Third parties may be unwilling to build integrations, and we may be required to devote additional resources to develop integrations for business applications on our own.
 The contracts applicable to third party development tools may be unfavorable and add costs or risks to our business or may require us to push additional contract terms to our customers that affect our relationship with our customers.
 Third parties we partner with, including providers of business applications with which we have integrations, may decide to compete with us or enter into arrangements with our competitors, resulting in such providers withdrawing support for our integrations.
 If we are unsuccessful in establishing or maintaining our relationships with third-parties, our ability to compete or our revenue, results of operations and future prospects may be adversely affected.
 Even if we are successful in establishing and maintaining these relationships with third parties, we cannot ensure that these relationships will result in increased usage of our platform or increased revenue.
 In addition, any failure of our solutions to operate effectively with these business applications could reduce the demand for our solutions and harm to our business and we may also be held responsible for obligations that arise from the actions or omissions of third parties.
-If we are unable to r
+If we are unable to respond to these failures in a cost-effective manner, our solutions may become less marketable, less competitive or obsolete, and our results of operations may be negatively impacted.